 What we know about the victims of the Bondi Beach shooting in Australia

-The dead range in age from 10 to 87, and include French, Slovak and Israeli citizens, officials said.
+The dead, who were ages 10 to 87, include French, Slovak and Israeli citizens, officials said.

 Get more newsBondi Beach Shooting Victims Australia Hanukkah Attack Rcna249203 - World News | NBC News Cloneon